anitahkimanthi/open_institute_uni_club/README.md

 ### Contact information
 The location and the contact of the company.

-## Regitration
-User is required to provide their personal information; Email address, Age and Password

 ## Installation
 Navigate to the directory you would want to store the project using terminal or command Prompt